The International National Trusts Organisation (INTO)

 Natural England climate change adaptation guidance

-Chapter 4: Gardens and Parks
+Section 4: Gardens and Parks

-New for 2023: we’ve published three chapters on Gardens and Parks, taking in the measures that may be considered to safeguard and adapt cultivated plants, lawns and grass paths, and trees in designed landscapes to the impacts of climate change.
+We’ve published three chapters on Gardens and Parks, taking in the measures that may be considered to safeguard and adapt cultivated plants, lawns and grass paths, and trees in designed landscapes to the impacts of climate change.

 Cultivated Plants